slint-ui/slint/docs/langref.md

 ## States

-The `states` statement alow to declare states like so:
+The `states` statement allow to declare states like this:

 ```60
 Example := Rectangle {